Boson de Talleyrand-Périgord: Early life

 He was the son of Napoléon Louis, III. duc de Talleyrand-Périgord (1811-1898) and Anne Louise Charlotte Alix de Montmorency (1810-1858).
 His paternal grandparents were Alexandre de Talleyrand-Périgord, Duke of Dino (1787–1872) and later duc de Talleyrand-Périgord, and of Dorothea of Courland, Duchess of Sagan (1793–1862).
 His maternal grandfather was the Duke of Montmorency.

 Career

 A cavalry officer, he was one of the major figures in French high society in the second half of the 19th century.
 Boni de Castellane wrote of him:

 Peerage

 In 1898, upon the death of his father, he succeeded to his father's titles, becoming His Serene Highness, the 4th Duke of Talleyrand and Herzog zu Sagan.
-On 10 July 1912, he was confirmed as the 5th Duke of Dino by King Umberto II of Italy.
+On 10 July 1912, he was confirmed as the 5th Duke of Dino by King Victor Emmanuel III of Italy.
 After his death, his titles passed to his son, Hélie de Talleyrand-Périgord, Duke of Sagan.